 Our residents work in four different health care facilities in the region, each of which provides a unique training opportunity.

 The main outpatient clinic location of the Department of Neurology is in the Theo and Alfred M. Landon Center on Aging located two blocks north of the main hospital campus.
 Most of our faculty are housed in this building.
-We average 1,175 outpatient visits each month utilizing 24 clinic rooms, two EMG machines, two combined EMG/EEG/evoked potential laboratories, a procedure room for muscle and skin biopsies, and an infusion center for chemotherapy and plasmapheresis.
+We average over 2,600 outpatient visits each month utilizing 24 clinic rooms, two EMG machines, two combined EMG/EEG/evoked potential laboratories, and a procedure room for muscle and skin biopsies.
 A three-bed unit for sleep studies is housed nearby in the Clinic and Translational Science Unit.

 The School of Medicine's main classrooms are on the campus along with the School of Nursing and the School of Health Professions.
 These include the Physical Therapy, Occupational Therapy, Pharmacy and the Master's programs in Public Health and in Clinical Science.